 This is a follow up story for Penny Portrait.
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Maury McCoy, I’m the creator of the Penny Portrait Kit.
 This kit allows anyone to create a crazy cool portrait of Abe Lincoln out of pennies.
 It’s a fun experience and the final work of art is a stunning conversation starter you can hang on your wall.
 You can be guaranteed it will be worth at least $8.46.
 (It takes 846 pennies...)

 So far we’ve sold over 6,800 kits and have them on display at the U.S. Mint, Lincoln’s Presidential Library, the Money Museum, etc. It’s more than just an 18 x 24 poster, it’s also a fun learning experience.

 We include a booklet with info about coin collecting, Lincoln history, chemistry experiments you can do with pennies and even include a collectible 1943 steel penny with each kit.